AlexRiveraU/reading-notes/code102_read04.md

 In programming, semantics refers to the meaning of a piece of code.
 The purpose or role of a given element.

-> Some of the roughly 100 semantic elements avaialable can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
+> Some of the roughly 100 semantic elements available can be found [here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 ---